 • Diploma or GED certificate

-• Transcripts from high school and college
+• Unofficial transcripts from high school and college

 • Placement test scores